-In couples therapy, we seek to serve both partners.
+In couples therapy, I seek to serve both partners.
 How is that possible?
-We assume you both want the relationship to succeed, and we help you both to do what’s best for that to happen.
+I assume you both want the relationship to succeed, and I help you both to do what’s best for that to happen.

 One reason is that, most frequently, there is no absolutely right or wrong position.
 By finding shared values and expanded vision, there can be many ways for couples to get along.